 extent.
 If you are someone who realizes those days

-becoming even more so, you owe it to yourself to
+becoming even more so, you should

-visit us and appreciate truly remarkable art.
+visit us and see truly remarkable art.

-Promote Timeless Art - We work hard to
+Promoting Timeless Art - We work hard to

 purchase and promote only the highest-quality

-Indigenous art from artists we know.
+Indigenous art from Native American artists we know.
 Ultimately

 only you can enable our artists to continue the